OpenConext/OpenConext-deploy/README.md

 Ansible is the configuration tool we use to describe our servers.
 Installation instruction can be found on the [Ansible website](http://docs.ansible.com/intro_installation.html).
 The minimum required version of Ansible is 1.9.
+Version 2.4 and higher are not yet supported.
+Please use 2.3 or lower.
 To install for development with Homebrew:

     brew install python